damianhakert/damianhakert.github.io/source/_posts/2015-09-17-gitlab-announces-$4M-series-a-funding-from-khosla-ventures.markdown

 Sytse "Sid" Sijbrandij, our CEO said:

-> “GitLab differentiates itself from other collaborative Git platforms because we are open source - [and always have been.](https://about.gitlab.com/2014/10/08/letter-from-shareholders/) Open source helps users to reach their goals faster with the transparency and control they expect from their tools.”
+> “GitLab differentiates itself from other collaborative Git platforms because
+> we are open source - [and always have been](https://about.gitlab.com/2014/10/08/letter-from-shareholders/).
+> Open source helps users to reach their goals faster with the transparency and
+> control they expect from their tools.”

-> “Our users choose GitLab because they can run it on their own servers, the source code is open and adaptable, and organizations can build on top of GitLab.
-We also have a loyal, vocal community of more than 800 contributors whose constant contributions help us roll out new features faster than anyone else on the market.”
+> “Our users choose GitLab because they can run it on their own servers, the
+> source code is open and adaptable, and organizations can build on top of
+> GitLab.
+We also have a loyal, vocal community of more than 800 contributors
+> whose constant improvements help us roll out new features faster than anyone
+> else on the market.”

 ![Project](/images/screenshots_8.0/project.png)